sunzhongshan1988/army-ant/README.md

 ```
 # Deploy
 ## Environment Variables
-For Broker and Worker, 'label' and 'address:port' is the only basis for distinguishing the same instance,
+For Broker and Worker, 'ID' is the only basis for distinguishing the same instance,
  and the change will be regarded as a new instance.
 ### Broker
     AAB_LABEL            Broekr label
+    AAB_ID               Broker ID
 	AAB_ADDRESS          Broker address
 	AAB_GRPC_PORT        Broker Grpc listen port
 	AAB_GRAPHQL_PORT     Broekr GraphQL listen port